-'''

 TransactionLogger tlog = stm.getTransactionLogger();

-'''

-The XAResource's log records must implement the

-weblogic.transaction.TransactionLoggable interface in order to be written to the transaction log.
-See the WebLogic Server Javadocs for the weblogic.transaction.TransactionLogger interface for more details and the usage of the TransactionLogger interface.
+The XAResource's log records must implement the weblogic.transaction.TransactionLoggable interface in order to be written to the transaction log.
+For more information about the weblogic.transaction.TransactionLogger interface and usage of the TransactionLogger interface, see weblogic.transaction.TransactionLogger in the Oracle Fusion Middleware Oracle WebLogic Server API Reference.

-Transaction global properties
+11.8.2 Transaction global properties